Oregon provides several tax credits for families that can reduce the taxes you owe and even increase your refund.

 *If you have a dependent younger than three years old at the end of the year

-The Working Family Household and Dependent Care Credit (WFHDC) is a tax credit that helps low- to moderate-income families pay for the care of their dependents while they're working or looking for work.
+The working family household and dependent care credit (WFHDC) is a tax credit that helps low- to moderate-income families pay for the care of their dependents while they're working, looking for work, or attending school.

 Who qualifies for this credit?

 You must also have qualifying household services or dependent care expenses.
-Qualified expenses are paid by you (or your spouse, if filing jointly) for household services or care for qualifying individuals to allow you (and your spouse, if filing jointly) to work or look for work.
-Expenses may be allowed if you (or your spouse, if filing jointly) qualify as a disabled individual or a student.
-See the instructions for Schedule OR-WFHDC for more information.
+Qualified expenses must be paid by you (or your spouse, if filing jointly) for household services or care for qualifying individuals to allow you (and your spouse, if filing jointly) to work, look for work, or attend school.

 Proof of qualifying expenses